 The rethinking of mass-products and reinterpretation of raw design materials with attention to environmental care and sustainability dominates this year’s product selection, which includes, for example, the first reinvention of the pregnancy test after over thirty years, and a series of tiles made with Etna volcanic ash.

 One design from each section will be chosen as a winner, and an overall winner will also be announced on November 21st.

 Until 9 February 2020, all the finalists are gathered in an exhibition at the Design Museum London.

 Cover image: Jasper Morrison, 1 Inch Reclaimed stacking chair

 1 Inch Reclaimed stacking chair.
 Mono-block stackable chair.

-Jasper Morrison used leftover industrial waste materials comprising 88% reclaimed polypropylene from manufacturer Emerco, alongside 2% waste wood fibre, in his construction.
+Jasper Morrison used leftover industrial waste materials comprising 88% reclaimed polypropylene from manufacturer Emerco, alongside 2% waste wood fiber, in his construction.

-Denqul is a clever and simple mobile battery-charger designed by Japanese studio nendo.
-Denqul allows users to generate their own emergency power-supply, combining the principles of centrifugal force and the weight of a lithium battery.
+Denqul is a clever and simple mobile battery-charger designed by Japanese studio Nendo.
+Denqul allows users to generate their emergency power-supply, combining the principles of centrifugal force and the weight of a lithium battery.